On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II: Choosing the mollifier

-In order for $M_g(d)$ to be a good approximation for $L(1/2,f\otimes\chi_d)^{-1/2}$ one wishes to choose $x\sim X^\eps$ for some fixed $\eps>0$.
+In order for $M_g(d)$ to be a good approximation for $L(1/2,f\otimes\chi_d)^{-1/2}$ one wishes to choose $x\asymp X^\eps$ for some fixed $\eps>0$.
 However, with this choice one faces a technical problem that expanding the exponential factor into a Taylor series leads to a long Dirichlet polynomial, which in turn makes it impossible to facilitate certain necessary computations.
-On the other hand, for rather small $x$, say $x\asymp\log X$, the resulting Dirichlet polynomial has a short length but in this case we do not expect $M_g(d)$ to be a good approximation for $L(1/2,f\otimes\chi_d)^{-1/2}$.
+On the other hand, for rather small $x$, say $x\asymp\log X$, the resulting Dirichlet polynomial has a short length, but in this case we do not expect $M_g(d)$ to be a good approximation for $L(1/2,f\otimes\chi_d)^{-1/2}$.

 The idea that allows us to take $x$ to be a small power of $X$ is to use an iterative scheme of Radziwi{\l\l} and Soundararajan \cite{Radziwill-Soundararajan2015}, which is partly motivated by the Brun--Hooley sieve.
 Heuristically we expect that $P(f,d)$ has a Gaussian limiting distribution over $d\sim x$ with mean zero and variance $\sim\log\log x$.
-We consider the disjoint sets of primes in the intervals $I_0,I_1,...,I_J$ with $I_j=[K^{\theta_{j-1}},K^{\theta_j}[$ for $j=1,...,J$ and set $I_0:=]c,K^{\theta_0}]$, where $c>2$ is fixed and chosen to be sufficiently large.
+We consider disjoint sets of primes in the intervals $I_0,I_1,...,I_J$ with $I_j=[K^{\theta_{j-1}},K^{\theta_j}[$ for $j=1,...,J$, and $I_0:=]c,K^{\theta_0}]$, where $c>2$ is fixed and chosen to be sufficiently large.
 Due to the expected Gaussian distribution, choosing $\theta_j$'s appropriately, we anticipate that each of the terms

-should typically be approximated by a short Dirichlet polynomial depending on the size of $\theta_j$ as the sum inside the argument is expected to be small for most $d$.
+should typically be approximated by a short Dirichlet polynomial depending on the size of $\theta_j$ as the sum inside the argument is expected to be small in absolute value for most $d$.
 We take $J$ to be so large that $\theta_J\geq\eta_2$ for some fixed $\eta_2>0$, meaning that $J\asymp\log\log\log K$.
-This leads one to expect that for typical $d\sim X$ we should have that
+This leads one to expect that for a typical $d\sim X$ we should have that

 can be approximated by a short Dirichlet polynomial.
-Due to technical reasons it is better to replace $\lambda_f(m)$ with the completely multiplicative function $a_f(m)$ defined by $a_f(p)=\lambda_f(p)$ at the primes.
-The key observation is that using the Taylor expansion\footnote{More precisely, in the form saying that $e^z=(1+O(e^{-9V}))\sum_{0\leq j\leq 10V}z^j/j!$ for $|z|\leq V$.} and binomial theorem we have
+Due to technical reasons it is better to replace $\lambda_f(m)$ with the completely multiplicative function $a_f(m)$ defined by $a_f(p):=\lambda_f(p)$ at the primes.
+The key observation is that using the Taylor expansion\footnote{More precisely, in the form saying that $e^z=(1+O(e^{-9V}))\sum_{0\leq j\leq 10V}z^j/j!$ for $|z|\leq V$.} and multinomial theorem we have

 if